-NADIA SAMDANI | CO-FOUNDER & President
+NADIA SAMDANI | CO-FOUNDER AND President

-RAJEEB SAMDANI | CO-FOUNDER & TRustee
+RAJEEB SAMDANI | CO-FOUNDER AND TRustee

 DIANA CAMPBELL BETANCOURT | ARTISTIC DIRECTOR / CHIEF CURATOR

 Diana Campbell Betancourt is a curator committed to fostering a transnational art world.
 Her plural and long-range vision addresses the concerns of underrepresented regions and artists alongside the more established in manifold forums.